 In the early years of Korea's trade reforms government officials found it difficult to enforce the tariff exemption policy.
 Taken literally, the imported inputs and capital could not be used at all for production for domestic sale.
 In practice, owing to wastage allowances, cheating, and other forces, these inputs and capital were often used for domestic production and sale.
-Indeed, this led to a shift in policies over time from an outright exemption to a duty drawback type of policy in which exporters had to first pay the full price for imports and then file paperwork to claim the rebate.
-To model the "leakage" of these imported inputs and capital, we modify the tariff exemption policy to allow for duty-free importation of inputs and capital goods for domestic sale, as well.
+Indeed, this led to a shift in policies over time from an outright exemption to a duty drawback type of policy in which exporters had to first pay the full price for imports and then file paperwork to claim the rebate.23 To model the "leakage" of these imported inputs and capital goods for domestic sale, as well.
 The results are reported in the sixth row.
 Now the trade policies can explain almost one-third of the catch-up.
 Moreover, the implications for the export share of output, vertical specialization, the imported investment share of GDP and the consumption share of imports, are about the same as in the previous simulation.
-Finally, the importance of TFP in accounting for the catch-up is considerably higher.
+Finally, the importance of TFP in accounting for the catch-up is considerably higher.24